botirkhuja/bitateh/README.md

-# bitateh
+# gulruz.com
-Bu bitavoy tehnika sotish bo'yicha web site
+this is a respitory for web site that is building as a project.<br>
+It is for international web store